Pumapunku: Engineering

 […] to obtain the smooth finishes, the perfectly planar faces and exact interior and exterior right angles on the finely dressed stones, they resorted to techniques unknown to the Incas and to us at this time. […] The sharp and precise 90° interior angles observed on various decorative motifs most likely were not made with hammerstones.
 No matter how fine the hammerstone's point, it could never produce the crisp right interior angles seen on Tiahuanaco stonework.
 Comparable cuts in Inca masonry all have rounded interior angles typical of the pounding technique […].
 The construction tools of the Tiahuanacans, with perhaps the possible exception of hammerstones, remain essentially unknown and have yet to be discovered.

-According to Protzen and Nair, tools have never in history been excavated or identified that were used in the construction of Tiwanaku.
-According to the art historian Jessica Joyce Christie, the experiments of Jean-Pierre Protzen and Stella Nair showed that the Tiwanaku artisans may have possessed additional tools which facilitated the creation of exact geometric cuts and forms and of which archeology has no record at this time.
+According to Protzen and Nair, no tools have been excavated that were used in the construction of Tiwanaku, or if they have, they have not been identified as tools.
+According to the art historian Jessica Joyce Christie, the experiments of Jean-Pierre Protzen and Stella Nair showed that the Tiwanaku artisans may have used tools other than hammerstones to facilitate the creation of exact geometric cuts and forms and of which archeology has no record.

+Nair subsequently experimented with replicating a small section of a carving using a variety of possible stone tools, including blades, flakes and thin chisels made of stones including flint, agate, jasper, obsidian, hydrated obsidian, greywacke, quartzite, and hematite.
+(Bronze tools proved to be largely ineffective against hard andesite).
+She succeeded in carving a half-cross-shaped design about eight inches across, achieving the same high precision shown by the Puma Punku carvings.
+One element that she was unable to work out how to replicate was the accurately flat surface of the inside of the carving, and the researchers were struck by the ubiquity of such surfaces in the Tiahuanaco carvings.
+The process took 40 hours, although some of this was time taken in trial and error - the researchers estimated that it would take an experienced person about 25 hours.

-Tiwanaku engineers were also adept at developing a civic infrastructure at this complex, constructing functional irrigation systems, hydraulic mechanisms, and waterproof sewage lines.
+Tiwanaku engineers also developed civic infrastructure at this complex, constructing functional irrigation systems, hydraulic mechanisms, and leak-proof sewage lines.

 Architecture

 Pumapunku was a large earthen platform mound with three levels of stone retaining walls.
 Its layout is not square in plan, but rather T-shaped.
 To sustain the weight of these massive structures, Tiwanaku architects were meticulous in creating foundations, often fitting stones directly to bedrock or digging precise trenches and carefully filling them with layered sedimentary stones to support large stone blocks.
-Modern engineers argue that base of Pumapunku was constructed using a technique called layering and depositing.
+Modern engineers argue that the base of Pumapunku was constructed using a technique called layering and depositing.
 By alternating layers of sand from the interior and layers of composite from the exterior, the fills overlap at the joints, grading the contact points to create a sturdy base.